 With the looming divide between data-rich and data-poor companies approaching, it’s essential to consider alternative solutions to maximize insights and manage data while preserving customer anonymity.
 This is why data management platforms and data clean rooms complement each other.
 They allow first-party data to be shared between key players in the market while also making the most of data strategies to activate audiences best.

-Ethical and privacy-compliant technology can build comprehensive user profiles in real-time and enhance monetization efforts and meet key business objectives.
-In a survey conducted by Vogue, only 21% stated they get a customized user experience by sharing their data, and about half claimed they trust the organization they share their data with.
+Ethical and privacy-compliant technology can build comprehensive user profiles in real-time, enhance monetization efforts, and meet key business objectives.
+In a survey by Vogue, only 21% stated they get a customized user experience by sharing their data, and about half claimed they trust the organization they share their data with.